NZ2ND Transfer with On-the-Fly Conversion

 None

-Supported Channels and Data Types
+Supported Paths and Data Types

-The following data channels are expressed by the logical position TPosition and the corresponding physical channels are also specified.
-For details about the mapping between TPosition and physical memory, see Table 1.
+The following data paths are expressed using logical positions TPosition, with the corresponding physical paths noted.
+For details about the mapping between TPosition and the physical memory, see Table 1.

-Internal Model
+Product Model

 Data Types of the Source and Destination Operands (Same)

-Atlas inference product 's AI Core
+Atlas inference product's AI Core

 VECOUT, CO2 -> GM (UB -> GM)